Georgios Katechakis: Early life and military career

-Georgios Katechakis was born in the village of Platanos, in then Ottoman-controlled Crete.
+Georgios Katechakis was born in the village of Pompia, in then Ottoman-controlled Crete.
 His father was Antonios Katechakis, one of the main leaders of the Cretan Revolt of 1866–1869.
 The elder Katechakis also participated in the uprisings of 1878, 1889 and 1896 and was repeatedly elected to the Cretan Parliament until his death.
 Georgios Katechakis entered the Hellenic Army Academy and graduated in 1902, being commissioned into the Hellenic Army on 6 July 1902 with the rank of a Lieutenant of Infantry.
 He was one of the first officers to volunteer for the Macedonian Struggle against the Bulgarian-sponsored Internal Macedonian Revolutionary Organization (IMRO).
 Under the pseudonym of "Kapetan Rouvas", he led an armed band in the regions of Grevena, Kastoria and Monastir.
 He returned to Greece in 1908, and was dispatched to Crete to assist in the establishment of a local national guard.
 By the time the Balkan Wars broke out in 1912, he had risen to the rank of captain.
 He participated in the wars as leader of various Cretan volunteer corps, fighting both in Macedonia and in Epirus.

 In 1914, promoted to major, he was assigned as chief of staff to the 11th Infantry Division in Thessaloniki.
 From there he participated in the Venizelist National Defence uprising in August 1916, that led to the establishment of a parallel, pro-Entente government in northern Greece under Eleftherios Venizelos.
 He initially served as director of personnel in the National Defence government's Ministry of Military Affairs, and in 1917 he was assigned as chief of staff to the newly raised National Defence Army Corps, which fought in the Macedonian front.
 Following the end of the First World War, in 1919 he was sent to Constantinople as head of the Greek military delegation there, a post he held until he was dismissed from the army, with the rank of major general, following the electoral victory of the anti-Venizelist royalist parties in November 1920.

 Katechakis was recalled to active duty in September 1922, following the Greek defeat in the Asia Minor Campaign and the Venizelist-led September 1922 Revolution.
 He was placed by the revolutionary government as Governor-General of Thrace (where a recommencement of hostilities with the Turks was expected should peace negotiations in Lausanne fail), remaining at the post until after the signing of the Treaty of Lausanne in 1923 when he retired from military service.